 Anyone who has a spine injury or a slipped disc, who has recently had a hernia operation, or who is pregnant should refrain from the exercise.

-Use the form at the top of this page or the links below to search for Pilates.
+Use the links below to search for Pilates practitioners.